nirmalya-keysight/sonic-mgmt/ansible/doc/README.testbed.keysight.vtm.md

 ### Network connections
 - The testbed server has 2 network ports:
   - Trunk port to root fanout switch.
-  - Server management port to manage the server, VTMs and IxNetwork Api Server Web Edition container running on the server.
+  - Server management port to manage the server, VTMs and IxNetwork Api Server container running on the server.
 - The management bridge here referred to as `br1` is connected to the server management port.

 ### Virtual Test Appliance module - VTM